ydb-platform/ydb-presentations/README.md

 * [Database internals](database_internals.md)
 * [Testing](testing.md)

-**Hint!** Press "Watch -> All activity" at the top right corner of this GitHub repository page to stay up-to-date on new YDB talks.
+**Tip!** Press "Watch -> All activity" at the top right corner of this GitHub repository page to stay up-to-date on new YDB talks.